EliotKhachi/publicZk/202209182233/README.md

 **Potential Issue:**
 * If Test 2 is ran before Test 1, Test 1 will fail even if it is functionally correct because it is operating under a false assumption of the current state of the database: There are *no longer* 5 records in the file.

+## Good Practices
+* Pre-populate a file with a known good state and copy the contents of that file into a test file before a test runs.

 ## Tags
 #software #java #database